airswap/airswap-protocols/contracts/market/README.md

 ## Unset an Intent

-Set the minimum amount of tokens required to set an intent to trade.
+Unset an intent to trade in the Market.

 ```Solidity
 function unset(